DirkPersky/typo3-dp_cookieconsent/README.md

 This Plugin includes the most popular solution to the EU Cookie law JavaScript Plugin [Cookie Consent](https://cookieconsent.insites.com/).
 I extended it with Script and iFrame helper, so it works with the ePrivacy law.

-Though don't care about the latest EU laws and handle you Cookies with this Plugins.
+Though don't care about the latest EU laws and handle your Cookies with this Plugins.

 ## F.A.Q.
 Some F.A.Q. can be found [here](https://github.com/DirkPersky/typo3-dp_cookieconsent/wiki)